Limiting Access with SFTP Jails on Debian and Ubuntu

 Modify User Accounts

-In this section, we’ll set up the correct new groups, ownership, and permissions for your user accounts.
+This section will set up the correct groups, ownership, and permissions for your user accounts.

 Create a system group for users whom you want to restrict to SFTP access: